-• Federal Emergency Management Agency (FEMA) Pre-Disaster Mitigation (PDM) Projects: This program funds states, local communities, tribes and territories to complete hazard mitigation projects, reducing the risks they face from disasters and natural hazards.
-Requested projects must meet the eligibility requirements of the PDM program, including non-federal cost-share requirement, benefit-cost ratio, and environmental and historic preservation requirements.
-Requirements can be found in the Fiscal Year 2022 PDM Notice of Funding Opportunity.
+- Pre-Disaster Mitigation (PDM) Projects: This account provides funding to states, local communities, tribes and territories to complete hazard mitigation projects, reducing the risks they face from disasters and natural hazards.
+Requested projects must meet the eligibility requirements of the PDM program, including the non-federal cost-share requirement, benefit-cost ratio, hazard mitigation plan, and environmental and historic preservation requirements.
+Full requirements can be found in the Fiscal Year 2024 PDM Notice of Funding Opportunity. - Emergency Operations Center Grant Program: This account provides funding for construction or renovation of an Emergency Operations Center (EOC).
+Requested projects must meet the eligibility requirements of the EOC grant program, including the non-federal cost-share requirement and environmental and historic preservation requirements.
+Full requirements can be found in the Fiscal Year 2024 Notice of Funding Opportunity.